 The Camphill School is a healing environment from the therapy room to the home life.
 Living alongside the families of house parents and live-in volunteers, students build upon their classroom learning with the support of a house team trained to address their specific individual needs.

-A close relationship among house parents, volunteers, interns, and each students’ parents is the norm at The Camphill School.
+A close relationship among house parents, live-in volunteers, and each students’ parents is the norm at The Camphill School.
 Everyone is expected to communicate and collaborate for the physical and emotional well-being, communication needs, and growth of the child.

 The daily and annual rhythms of life are important aspects of community at The Camphill School.
 The predictability of waking up, attending school, performing household chores, working on a prevocational crew, having a music lesson, meeting a friend for free play time, or going to sleep, all with established routines and expectations, provide children with a secure sense of the world around them.
 Consistency not only is an aid in discipline, also it encourages creativity, for a child who knows what to expect can relax and dream.
 In the same way, the rhythm of the year expressed in songs, nature, and seasonal celebrations provide a connection with nature, as well a sense of excitement and anticipation as the year unfolds.

-High school students and young people in The Transition Program benefit from more flexibility during excursions, parties, cookouts, dances, and other special events.
+High school students and young people in the Transition Program benefit from more flexibility during excursions, parties, cookouts, dances, and other special events.